micmejia/bible-dump/NKJV/Jeremiah/Jer 10.md

 The Portion of Jacob _is_ not like them, For He _is_ the Maker of all _things,_ And Israel _is_ the tribe of His inheritance; The Lord of hosts _is_ His name. ## The Coming Captivity of Judah

 ###### 17
-Gather up your wares from the land, O [^d]inhabitant of the fortress!
+Gather up your wares from the land, O inhabitant of the fortress!

 ###### 18
 For thus says the Lord: "Behold, I will throw out at this time The inhabitants of the land, And will distress them, That they may find _it so._"